California Living Trusts: How to create a Living Trust?

 In addition, the California State Bar warns that many of those promoting estate planning and living trusts, really are in it to sell life insurance, annuities, or some other financial product that pays them a large commission.
 In the process they might help a consumer get into some type of trust but the price one pays might be dear not only in dollars but possibly also in "questionable" legal documents with lifelong unfavorable ramifications.

 On the other hand, many consumers understandably are concerned about overpaying for a living trust in California.
 And indeed, attorney pricing can be a tricky thing here.
 For instance, the location of a law firm's office might be a huge determinant in the price you pay for a Living Trust.
 A firm in Beverly Hills for example, is likely to charge substantially more for a living trust when compared to a firm in Valencia, California.
 Plus, some California law firms charge large fees for performing what in many cases is a relatively routine service.
 What kind of fees am I talking about?
 Well, a friend of a friend of mine just informed me that they paid over $100,000 for their estate plan at a Century City law firm.
 While that might be an isolated case, I know other California attorneys who commonly charge $10,000, $15,000, or more for a living trust package.
-Despite the fact that there is a ton of overhead to pay for when running a law practice in California, only the most complicated of family dynamics and wealth could ever possibly justify such exorbitant fees, in my opinion.
+Despite the fact that there is a ton of overhead to pay for, when running a law practice in California, only the most complicated of family dynamics and wealth could ever possibly justify such exorbitant fees, in my opinion.
 Which is not to say that the consumer/client is not getting anything in return.
 They are indeed most of the time getting a hand-crafted personal estate plan, with the added bonus and security of a lot of hand holding, gourmet cappuccinos, and fancy estate planning binders.
 At the end of the day though, these clients are paying a huge price for the VIP treatment.

 So after having read all that, you're probably wondering what's the best way a California consumer can go about creating a competent package of estate planning and living trust documents that will protect them and their loved ones.
 Well here are a few suggestions that should help: